jessehouwing/azure-pipelines-tfvc-tasks/README.md

 # General warning

-Checkin in files during your build process is not something you should take lightly.
+Checking in files during your build process is not something you should take lightly.
 There are multiple problems you may not be aware of when doing this:

  * When checking in sources during the build the CS number of the build doesn't match the code checked in.
  * When using Source and Symbol indexing the information to the original CS number is stored, not the actual code used to create the binaries.
 This may cause problems when using: